The intrepid travellers. May 2011. (Photo courtesy our crew member)

 But we survived.
 On arrival on 30 May in Apia, Western Samoa our vessel was boarded by the customs, immigration and health authorities.
 After initial inquiries, the vessel was declared unfit for passengers and senior authorities were called by the various officers to the wharf.
 After giving our various statements, we were able to go ashore, many of us wishing to kiss the ground.
 We were safe, but exhausted and some of us wounded by gashes, grazes and bruises from the never ending swell as our boat was tossed like a cork in the vastness of the Pacific Ocean for 14 days.

-As a group we were indeed intrepid travellers and we became great friends, bonded in our resolve to stop Pacific Expeditions ever operating another passenger voyage.
+As a group we were indeed intrepid travellers and we became great friends, bonded in our resolve to stop the cruise operator ever operating another passenger voyage.
 And my 14 days with these wonderful people was a testament to the Confucian saying…”All people are the same; it is their habits which are different…”

 The beauty of Suwarrow